mrjafari83/DesignPatternExample/README.md

 ## Single Responsibility Principle

-Each class has one responsibility.
+Each class has a clear responsibility.

-Example:
+Examples:

--   NotificationSender manages sending workflow
+-   NotificationSender handles sending workflow
+-   Providers handle message sending
--   ContentLogger manages logging
+-   Logger handles logging

 ------------------------------------------------------------------------

 ## Open Closed Principle

-The system is open for extension and closed for modification.

-A new provider can be added by implementing:
+New providers can be added without modifying existing sender logic.

+Example:

-    INotificationProvider
+    NotificationProviderD : INotificationProvider

-without changing existing classes.
+can be added without changing `NotificationSender`.

 ------------------------------------------------------------------------

 ## Liskov Substitution Principle

-All notification providers implement the same contract and can replace each other.
+All notification providers implement the same interface and can replace each other.

 ------------------------------------------------------------------------

 ## Interface Segregation Principle

-Small focused interfaces are used:
+The project uses small focused interfaces:

     INotificationProvider